-Termination of or Changes to the 2024 Plan.
-The Board may amend or terminate the 2024 Plan at any time and in any manner.
-Stockholder approval for an amendment will be required only to the extent then required by applicable law or deemed necessary or advisable by the Board.
-Unless terminated earlier by the Board and subject to any extension that may be approved by stockholders, the authority to grant new awards under the 2024 Plan will terminate on March 26, 2034.
+Termination of or Changes to the Amended 2024 Plan.
+Our Board may amend or terminate the Amended 2024 Plan at any time and in any manner.
+Stockholder approval for an amendment will be required only to the extent then required by applicable law or deemed necessary or advisable by our Board.
+Unless terminated earlier by our Board and subject to any extension that may be approved by stockholders, the authority to grant new awards under the Amended 2024 Plan will terminate on March 26, 2034.
 Outstanding awards, as well as the Administrator's authority with respect thereto, generally will continue following the expiration or termination of the plan.
 Generally speaking, outstanding awards may be amended by the Administrator (except for a repricing), but the consent of the award holder is required if the amendment (or any plan amendment) materially and adversely affects the holder.

-U.S. Federal Income Tax Consequences of Awards under the 2024 Plan
+U.S. Federal Income Tax Consequences of Awards under the Amended 2024 Plan

-The U.S. federal income tax consequences of the 2024 Plan under current federal law, which is subject to change, are summarized in the following discussion of the general tax principles applicable to the 2024 Plan.
+The U.S. federal income tax consequences of the Amended 2024 Plan under current federal law, which is subject to change, are summarized in the following discussion of the general tax principles applicable to the Amended 2024 Plan.
 This summary is not intended to be exhaustive and, among other considerations, does not describe the deferred compensation provisions of Section 409A of the U.S. Internal Revenue Code to the extent an award is subject to and does not satisfy those rules, nor does it describe state, local, or international tax consequences.

-With respect to nonqualified stock options, the company is generally entitled to deduct and the participant recognizes taxable income in an amount equal to the difference between the option exercise price and the fair market value of the shares at the time of exercise.
-With respect to incentive stock options, the company is generally not entitled to a deduction nor does the participant recognize income at the time of exercise, although the participant may be subject to the U.S. federal alternative minimum tax.
+With respect to nonqualified stock options, our Company is generally entitled to deduct and the participant recognizes taxable income in an amount equal to the difference between the option exercise price and the fair market value of the shares at the time of exercise.
+With respect to incentive stock options, our Company is generally not entitled to a deduction nor does the participant recognize income at the time of exercise, although the participant may be subject to the U.S. federal alternative minimum tax.

-The current federal income tax consequences of other awards authorized under the 2024 Plan generally follow certain basic patterns: nontransferable restricted stock subject to a substantial risk of forfeiture results in income recognition equal to the excess of the fair market value over the price paid (if any) only at the time the restrictions lapse (unless the recipient elects to accelerate recognition as of the date of grant); bonuses, stock appreciation rights, cash and stock-based performance awards, dividend equivalents, stock units, and other types of awards are generally subject to tax at the time of payment; and compensation otherwise effectively deferred is taxed when paid.
-In each of the foregoing cases, the company will generally have a corresponding deduction at the time the participant recognizes income.
+The current federal income tax consequences of other awards authorized under the Amended 2024 Plan generally follow certain basic patterns: nontransferable restricted stock subject to a substantial risk of forfeiture results in income recognition equal to the excess of the fair market value over the price paid (if any) only at the time the restrictions lapse (unless the recipient elects to accelerate recognition as of the date of grant); bonuses, stock appreciation rights, cash and stock-based performance awards, dividend equivalents, stock units, and other types of awards are generally subject to tax at the time of payment; and compensation otherwise effectively deferred is taxed when paid.
+In each of the foregoing cases, our Company will generally have a corresponding deduction at the time the participant recognizes income.

-If an award is accelerated under the 2024 Plan in connection with a "change in control" (as this term is used under the U.S. Internal Revenue Code), the company may not be permitted to deduct the portion of the compensation attributable to the acceleration ("parachute payments") if it exceeds certain threshold limits under the U.S. Internal Revenue Code (and certain related excise taxes may be triggered).
-Furthermore, under Section 162(m) of the Code, the aggregate compensation in excess of \$1,000,000 payable to current or former Named Executive Officers (including amounts attributable to equity-based and other incentive awards) may not be deductible by the Company in certain circumstances.
+If an award is accelerated under the Amended 2024 Plan in connection with a "change in control" (as this term is used under the U.S. Internal Revenue Code of 1986, as amended (the "Code")), our Company may not be permitted to deduct the portion of the compensation attributable to the acceleration ("parachute payments") if it exceeds certain threshold limits under the U.S. Internal Revenue Code (and certain related excise taxes may be triggered).
+Furthermore, under Section 162(m) of the Code, the aggregate compensation in excess of \$1,000,000 payable to current or former named executive officers (including amounts attributable to equity-based and other incentive awards) may not be deductible by our Company in certain circumstances.